gigya/wordpress/readme.txt

 = 5.8 =
 * It is now possible to load custom screen-sets from Gigya and place them anywhere on the website as widgets
+* Fixed a UI issue vis-a-vis WordPress 5.x

+= 5.9 =
+* There is now a separate configuration for Remember Me session length

 == FAQ ==